Affected: All SDKs

 -

-Evaluate a feature flag (for example: 'flag-experiment') with the
+Evaluate the feature flag (for example:

-Connect a metric (for example: 'metric-ab-test') to the experiment with an event name (e.g., metric-event-name-ab-test)
+) to the experiment with an event name. -

 Track the metric using the event name.
-For example
+For example,

 [Optional]